vmartin50/GRC-Project/README.md

 python scanner.py
 ```

-The script will loop through all controls in `controls.csv` and create a `reports/` folder containing your results.
+The script will:

+- Install required packages if missing
+- Detect your operating system
+- Perform compliance checks for all NIST 800-171 controls
+- Generate CSV and JSON reports in `reports/`
+- Generate POA&M if any controls fail

 ---

+## Launch Streamlit Dashboard

-### Step 2: Launch the Dashboard
+Launch the interactive dashboard:

-Run the Streamlit application to visualize your data:

 ```bash
 streamlit run app.py
 ```

+The dashboard allows you to:

+- View live compliance scores
+- Filter controls by family or status
+- Download the POA&M for auditors

 ---